MohammadSadeghMehrafzoon/MrMovie/README.md

 # Android-with-Kotlin-MVVM-Retrofit-RXjava

-=>Select the develop branch to get the project
+=>Select the master branch to get the project

 This is a sample application that shows how we can use MVVM architecture along with Retrofit 2.0 library and RXjava in our Android application.